 Tips: Keep your foundation germ-free for longer by keeping your fingers away from the neck of the bottle.
 Instead, gently drip the formula onto the back of your hand before you apply.
 If you notice your foundation starts to separate, it’s definitely time to toss it.

 Shelf Life: 1 year

-Tips: It’s time to toss your favorite lip products when you notice a change in their texture—whether that means they dry out or get goopy.
-Make your favorite red last longer by keeping it in a cool dry place (meaning: don’t leave it in your hot car!).
+Tips: It’s time to toss your favorite lip products when you notice a change in their texture—whether that means they dry out or they get goopy.
+Make your favorite red last longer by keeping it in a cool, dry place (meaning: don’t leave it in your hot car!).

 Shelf Life: 3 months

 Tips: Replacing your mascara regularly is incredibly important to avoid eye infections.
 Switch out every three months, or sooner if you notice the formula gets clumpy or starts to smell funny, which means it’s gone bad.
 And, of course, don’t ever share mascara!

 Clinique Chubby Stick Cheek Colour Balm ($23)

 Shelf Life: 12 to 18 months

 Tips: Toss cream blush and “multiple” sticks (as in, products you can use on your cheeks and lips) if you notice a change in their texture—and always use clean hands when applying them, to help keep the tubes and pots germ-free.